 All appointments take place virtually, usually via video consultation (using Zoom) or telephone call.

 Additional support is available via email, using an app called Recovery Record or a tailored self-monitoring spreadsheet.

 Zoom/phone appointments are available on Tuesdays between 10am – 6pm and on Wednesdays between 3-5pm.

 An initial assessment consultation will last up to 80-minutes and is tailored for each individual client.

 - Assessment of relevant background information – such as medical history, current medication, recent blood tests, digestive function, lifestyle factors (e.g. physical activity, stress)

 - Exploration of your relationship with food and body image

 - A follow-up plan to suit your needs

-Follow-up appointments can be 50-minutes or 30-minutes long (depending on your needs and preferences) and are also tailored towards your individual needs and plan.
+Follow-up appointments are usually 50-minutes long and are also tailored towards your individual needs and prefernces.

 Can I Claim Back For These Appointments On My Health Insurance?